hugo-sebastiao/hugo-sebastiao.github.io/mds/optical_tweezers.md

 The experimental workflow depended on continuous manual control and manual data extraction, which reduced throughput and required researchers to remain at the instrument for long periods.

-A practical automation system needed to:
+To automate the setup reliably, the software needed to:

 - detect droplets reliably in live camera images
 - distinguish valid droplets from debris and artifacts